-The March 17, 2014, Order (published in JO.
-No15 on March 19, 2014) adopted the technical regulation laying down the rules relating to halal foodstuffs and the regulatory requirements applying to halal food.
-The decree describes the technical requirement for halal food, non halal food, halal food processing requirements, and international standards used as well as the commercialization requirements of the halal food related to packaging, labeling, storage, and transportation.
-The decree also covers halal slaughtering and the sanitary control requirements.
+March 17, 2014, Order, published in JO.
+No15 on March 19, 2014, describes the technical requirement for halal food, non-halal food, halal food processing requirements, and international standards used as well as the commercialization requirements of halal food related to packaging, labeling, storage, and transportation.
+The decree also covers halal slaughtering and sanitary control requirements.

-Since June 2017, the halal markings on the labeling for some food products is mandatory.
-The June 14, 2016 Interministerial Order (published in the JO.
-No 70 on December 8, 2016) lays down the conditions and procedures for affixing the word "halal" for the related foodstuffs, pursuant to the provisions of Article 12 (point 14) of November 9, 2013 Executive Decree No 13-378 (published in the JO.
-No 58 on November 18, 2013) setting the terms and conditions for consumer information.
-The November 9, 2013 decree guarantees the consumer's right for information and describes the components related to labeling and the ingredients labeling.
+As of June 2017, the halal markings on the labeling for some food products are mandatory.
+June 14, 2016, Interministerial Order, published in the JO.
+No 70 on December 8, 2016, lays down the conditions and procedures for affixing the word "halal" for the related foodstuffs, pursuant to the provisions of Article 12 (point 14) of November 9, 2013, Executive Decree No 13-378, published in the JO.
+No 58 on November 18, 2013.
+The 2013 decree guarantees the consumer's right to information and describes the components related to labeling and the ingredients labeling.